 How to grow groundcover using Enviromat sedum matting

-Enviromat sedum matting was developed for use on extensive green roofs but it has proved its worth for groundcover planting too.
+Enviromat sedum matting was developed for use on extensive green roofs but it has proved to be a cost effective and attractive alternative for groundcover planting too.

 Prepare the ground by removing weeds and large pieces of debris.
 You don’t need deep soil to grow Enviromat.